Joaquin6/git-aliases/README.md

 I obviously prefer my plugin better -- it has alias names that make more sense to me, and it has more complex aliases that make working on things much easier (especially Ruby projects with built in `bundle` and `migrate`), and stuff like autopush on new branch is really neeat.
 But if you don't work with Ruby and don't like some of the style choices I made (though feel free to suggest options for futher customizations, see above), you might prefer that plugin instead.

-## Why can't I use them both?
-Pick a side, we're at war!

-But in seriousness, I think if you use them both (include both in your plugin line), nothing crashes and they don't interfere much with each other.
-You'll be able to use the custom commands both here and there (i.e., both `gco` and `co` will work to do `git checkout`) and nothing in either plugin overwrites functionality of the other plugin.

 ## Help!
 Tab completion isn't working for branch names like you said!
 First, I think this only works in Zshell, so if you're not using Zshell, then that's your first problem.